Chamba Rumal

 The Chamba Rumal or Chamba handkerchief is an embroidered handicraft that was once promoted under the patronage of the former rulers of Chamba kingdom.
-It is a common item of gift during marriages with detailed patterns in bright and pleasing colour schemes.
+It is a common gift during marriages with detailed patterns in bright colour schemes.

-This product has been registered for protection under the Geographical indication of the Trade Related Intellectual Property Rights (TRIPS) agreement.
-On 22 January 2007, it was listed as "Chamba Rumal" under the GI Act 1999 of the Government of India with registration confirmed by the Controller General of Patents Designs and Trademarks under Classes 24 as Textile and Textile Goods, vide application number 79.
+This product has been registered for protection under the Geographical Indication of the Trade Related Intellectual Property Rights (TRIPS) agreement.
+On 22 January 2007, it was listed as "Chamba Rumal" under the GI Act 1999 of the Government of India with registration confirmed by the Controller General of Patents Designs and Trademarks under Classes 24 as Textile and Textile Goods.